 On the relationship clutch pressure signals to solver choices and settings, see Driveline Simulation Performance.

-The example model sdl_simple_transmission contains a driveline system that makes up a simple yet complete transmission.
+a driveline system that makes up a simple yet complete transmission.

 Simple Transmission with Two Gear-Clutch Pairs and Braking

-This transmission model couples the gears in a simple way, with each gear and the brake associated with its own respective clutch.
-Coupling one gear requires engaging and locking its corresponding clutch, while ensuring that the other two clutches are disengaged.
+This transmission model couples the gears in a simple way, with each gear and the brake associated with its own clutch.
+Coupling one gear requires engaging and locking the corresponding clutch, while ensuring that the other two clutches are disengaged.
 The brake clutch is directly activated by its own switch.

 The two gears are Simple Gear blocks with different gear ratios, each connected in series with its corresponding clutch.
 The two gear-clutch pairs are coupled in parallel.
 This parallel assembly then couples the driver shaft to the driven shaft, with their two spinning inertias.
 One gear is a "low" gear, the other a "high" gear.
 Following common usage for automobile gears, the "low" and "high" labels refer to the angular velocity ratios.